 Enrolling in high school

-The year 7 to year 8 school transition process is managed by the Department for Education and assists over 14,500 year 7 students transition from primary to high school.
+The year 7 to year 8 school transition process is managed by the Department for Education and assists over 14,500 year 7 students transition from primary to secondary school.

-The transition process commences at the end of term 1, and registrations close Friday 25 May 2018.
+The transition process for 2020 commenced at the start of term 2, and registrations close Friday 24 May 2019.

-Year 7 students attending a government primary school will receive a starting secondary (transition) pack from their school.
+Year 7 students attending a government primary school will have received a starting secondary (transition) pack from their school.

-Year 7 students who are enrolled at a non-government school can get a transition pack from their local government secondary school or local education office or by emailing email@example.com.
+Year 7 students who are enrolled at a non-government school can get a transition pack from their local government secondary school, local education office or by emailing firstname.lastname@example.org.

 The transition pack includes a Registration of Interest form and a starting secondary school brochure for families.